Kizza Besigye: 2022 arrests

-A few days after his release from prison on court bail, Besigye resumed protests on Kampala streets and was promptly arrested by Uganda police again.
-He was arrested together with his colleague Samuel Lubega Makaku, and sent to prison.
+A few days after his release from prison on court bail, Besigye resumed protests on Kampala streets and was promptly arrested by Uganda police again, together with his colleague Samuel Lubega Makaku, and sent to prison.
 Efforts to apply for bail were futile since it was past court hours and his lawyers had to apply for bail on another day.
-The nature of the court session was protested by Besigye's lawyers who insisted that the suspects had been attended to by the presiding magistrate past official court hours.
-The bail application that was later filed was also denied and dismissed by the Buganda road court grade one Magistrate Asuman Muhumuza that said he had no guarantee that Besigye would not commit similar acts once released on bail again.
+The nature of the court session was protested by Besigye's lawyers, who insisted that the suspects had been attended to by the presiding magistrate past official court hours.
+The bail application that was later filed was also denied and dismissed by the Buganda road court grade one Magistrate Asuman Muhumuza, who said he had no guarantee that Besigye would not commit similar acts once released on bail again.